Skip to content

 Metric Description Data Type Unit

-buffer_pool_direct_capacity Total size of direct buffers int Byte
+buffer_pool_direct_capacity Total size of direct buffer pool int Byte

-buffer_pool_mapped_capacity Total size of mapped buffers int Byte
+buffer_pool_mapped_capacity Total size of mapped memory buffer pool int Byte

-gc_eden_size Size of Eden region in Young Generation int Byte
+gc_eden_size Size of the Eden region in young generation int Byte

-gc_survivor_size Size of Survivor region in Young Generation int Byte
+gc_survivor_size Size of the Survivor region in young generation int Byte

-gc_major_collection_count Number of Major GCs in Old Generation int count
+gc_major_collection_count Number of GC events in the old generation int count

-gc_major_collection_time Time spent on Major GCs in Old Generation int ms
+gc_major_collection_time Time spent on GC in the old generation int ms

 loaded_classes Number of loaded classes int count